wikimedia/pywikibot/ROADMAP.rst

 -------------------------------

 * 9.4.0: :mod:`flow` support is deprecated and will be removed (:phab:`T371180`)
-* 7.5.0: :mod:`textlib`.tzoneFixedOffset class will be removed in favour of :class:`time.TZoneFixedOffset`
 * 7.4.0: ``FilePage.usingPages()`` was renamed to :meth:`using_pages()<pywikibot.FilePage.using_pages>`
 * 7.3.0: ``linktrail`` method of :class:`family.Family` is deprecated; use :meth:`APISite.linktrail()
   <pywikibot.site._apisite.APISite.linktrail>` instead